OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.batch-poster.check-batch-correctness` | setting this to true will run the batch against an inbox multiplexer and verifies that it produces the correct set of messages | `true`
 `node.batch-poster.compression-level` | int                                                                batch compression level | `11`
 `node.batch-poster.dangerous.allow-posting-first-batch-when-sequencer-message-count-mismatch` | allow posting the first batch even if sequence number doesn't match chain (useful after force-inclusion) | None
+`node.batch-poster.dangerous.fixed-gas-limit` | uint                                                       use this gas limit for batch posting instead of estimating it | None
 `node.batch-poster.das-retention-period` | duration                                                        In AnyTrust mode, the period which DASes are requested to retain the stored batches. | `360h0m0s`
 `node.batch-poster.data-poster.allocate-mempool-balance` | if true, don't put transactions in the mempool that spend a total greater than the batch poster's balance | `true`
 `node.batch-poster.data-poster.blob-tx-replacement-times` | durationSlice                                  comma-separated list of durations since first posting a blob transaction to attempt a replace-by-fee | `[5m0s,10m0s,30m0s,1h0m0s,4h0m0s,8h0m0s,16h0m0s,22h0m0s]`